omerwarth/LinkedListBackend/README.md

 # LinkedListBackend
-This is a single linked list backend used for making stacks and queues.
+This is a single linked list backend implementation used for making stacks and queues for any data type.